trueos/pcbsd/src-qt5/docs/preinstall.rst

 * a USB thumb drive or hard drive large enough to hold the image

-Once the image is written, boot from the removable device and proceed with the PC-BSD® installation.
+Once the image is written, boot from the removable device and proceed with the TrueOS® installation.

 .. note:: if there is a card reader on the system or the USB drive is connected using a USB dongle, device enumeration may be affected.
 For example, with the USB card reader dongle as the destination, the device name could be :file:`/dev/da1` instead of :file:`/dev/da0`.